-When running an e-commerce site, a main priority is turning a visitor into a customer and a customer into a returning visitor.
-We want to make long-term relationships with visitors because long-term means higher engagement, brand awareness and more revenue.
+When running an e-commerce site, the main priority is turning a visitor into a customer and a customer into a returning visitor.
+We want to make long-term relationships with visitors because long-term means higher engagement, brand awareness, and more revenue.
 In a Kissmetrics study, they quoted:

 Return visitors not only spend more time on your site and view more pages, but they also are more likely to make purchases and become evangelists for your brand.

 The takeaway: Put mechanisms and campaigns in place that specifically target past customers in order to increase both engagement and sales.”

 So we need to engage these visitors.
 Here are a few tactics you should deploy to engage users during their visit:

 One of the easiest ways to engage visitors is by asking them for their opinion.
 Solicit comments and encourage feedback.
 Take to your social media channels.
 In an age where social media is ruling over all other channels of communication, you know your customers are going to be expressing their thoughts and feelings there.
 This is called Social Listening.
 When you listen to your customers via social media and discover helpful insights and ideas.

 For example, fitness tech company Fitbit had quite a bit of success with social listening, asking users to participate in a Facebook poll about the colors of their new product.